QuanEstimation/QuanEstimation/docs/src/API/julia/api.md

 Bayes(x, p, rho, y; M=missing, savefile=false)
 ```

 Bayesian estimation.
-The prior distribution is updated via the posterior distribution obtained by the Bayes’ rule and the estimated value of parameters obtained via the maximum a posteriori probability (MAP).
+The prior distribution is updated via the posterior distribution obtained by the Bayes' rule and the estimated value of parameters obtained via the maximum a posteriori probability (MAP).

   * `x`: The regimes of the parameters for the integral.
   * `p`: The prior distribution.